ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 * Fraud detection and abuse prevention (flag suspicious patterns without storing the full history).

-* Recommendation systems and trending lists using Count‑Min Sketch and Top‑K.
+* Recommendation systems and trending lists that use Count‑Min Sketch and Top‑K.

 * Cache pre‑filters to avoid unnecessary backend lookups.